|

 First World War, and left the British Army (Loyal North Lancashire Regiment) at

 the rank of Corporal in 1918, due to him being wounded before the war ended.
+After

 the war, he started selling bicycles and motorbikes in a small shop in Brunswick